Azure Data Encryption at rest

 Encryption at rest for SaaS customers

 Software as a Service (SaaS) customers typically have encryption at rest enabled or available in each service.
 Microsoft 365 has several options for customers to verify or enable encryption at rest.
 For information about Microsoft 365 services, see Encryption in Microsoft 365.

 Platform as a Service (PaaS) customer's data typically resides in a storage service such as Blob Storage but may also be cached or stored in the application execution environment, such as a virtual machine.
 To see the encryption at rest options available to you, examine the Data encryption models: supporting services table for the storage and application platforms that you use.

 Encryption at rest for IaaS customers

 Infrastructure as a Service (IaaS) customers can have a variety of services and applications in use.
 IaaS services can enable encryption at rest in their Azure hosted virtual machines and VHDs using Azure Disk Encryption.

 Like PaaS, IaaS solutions can leverage other Azure services that store data encrypted at rest.
 In these cases, you can enable the Encryption at Rest support as provided by each consumed Azure service.
-The below table enumerates the major storage, services, and application platforms and the model of Encryption at Rest supported.
+The Data encryption models: supporting services table enumerates the major storage, services, and application platforms and the model of Encryption at Rest supported.

 All Managed Disks, Snapshots, and Images are encrypted using Storage Service Encryption using a service-managed key.
 A more complete Encryption at Rest solution ensures that the data is never persisted in unencrypted form.
 While processing the data on a virtual machine, data can be persisted to the Windows page file or Linux swap file, a crash dump, or to an application log.
 To ensure this data is encrypted at rest, IaaS applications can use Azure Disk Encryption on an Azure IaaS virtual machine (Windows or Linux) and virtual disk.